ben-eysenbach/NoteScanner/Documentation.md

 Now, given a point on the original image, we know where it should go on the new image.
 There are still two major problems.
 First, we may be told that the point on the new image might not be a integer.
 Second, there may not be any integer point on the original image that maps to a given point on the new image.

 The basic approach to solving both these problems is to go backwards.
 For every point on the new image, find the corresponding point on the original image.
 We can do this by finding the inverse of the transformation matrix.
-This matrix will have an inverse exactly when no 3 corners found in step 2 are colinear.
+This matrix will have an inverse exactly when no 3 corners found in step 2 are collinear.

-Consider what it would mean for 3 corners to be colinear.
+Consider what it would mean for 3 corners to be collinear.
 On the new image, these 3 corners form a triangle which occupies half of the new image.
 All the information for this triangle must come from the region bounded by this "triangle" in the original image.
 But this "triangle" is a line, so it encloses exactly 0 pixels, so we have no idea of what should go in the triangle in the new image.

-By extension, if 3 corners on the original image are nearly colinear, they likewise don't enclose very many pixels.
+By extension, if 3 corners on the original image are nearly collinear, they likewise don't enclose very many pixels.
 These few pixels must provide enough information for an entire half of the new image.
 As a result, the new image will not be very precise.

 Now that we know exactly where each point on the new image corresponds to on the old image, we still face the problem that the exact point on the old image may not be an integer.
 One way to resolve this is to simply choose the closest point.
 This method is called [Nearest-Neighbor Interpolation](http://en.wikipedia.org/wiki/Nearest-neighbor_interpolation) and gives decent results.
 Another approach is to take a linear combination of the 4 closest pixels.
 This method, called [Bilinear Interpolation](http://en.wikipedia.org/wiki/Bilinear_interpolation) gives better results which appear less pixelated, but is slower (for every pixel on the new image, you must consider 4 points on the original instead of a single point for Nearest-Neighbor Interpolation).